zupan-app/zupan-app.github.io/index.md

+If you can help: [fill the form](https://tinyurl.com/zupan-form) 😊 🙏🏼

 ## Introduction

 I love TikTok and it breaks my heart to see that what makes this project so great is at risk through a ban